ethereum/consensus-specs/specs/core/0_beacon-chain.md

 If these conditions are not met, the client should delay processing the beacon block until the conditions are all satisfied.

 Beacon block production is significantly different because of the proof of stake mechanism.
 A client simply checks what it thinks is the canonical chain when it should create a block, and looks up what its slot number is; when the slot arrives, it either proposes or attests to a block as required.
-Note that this requires each node to have a clock that is roughly (ie. within `SLOT_DURATION` seconds) synchronized with the other nodes.
+Note that this requires each node to have a clock that is roughly (i.e. within `SLOT_DURATION` seconds) synchronized with the other nodes.

 ### Beacon chain fork choice rule